MillionIntegrals/vel/README.md

 `.velproject.yaml`.
 An example is included in this repository.

 Default project configuration writes logs to the tensorboard directory `output/tensorboard` under the main directory.
-Outputs to visdom and mongodb are also implemented.
+Output modules to visdom, mongodb and wandb are also implemented.

 If you don't want any logging, there is included another example file `.velproject.dummy.yaml` that writes training progress to the standard output only.